AnLoMinus/Studies/Udemy/Development/Programming Languages/380+ Exercises - Python Programming Mega Pack - Built-in/README.md

 # [380+ Exercises - Python Programming Mega Pack - Built-in]()
 ## Mega Pack - Improve your Python programming skills and solve 380 exercises with Python built-in modules and packages!

+## Who this course is for:
+- everyone who wants to learn by doing
+- everyone who wants to improve their Python programming skills
+- everyone who wants to prepare for an interview

 ## What you'll learn
 - solve over 380 exercises in Python
 - deal with real programming problems